cncf/tag-security/governance/roles.md

 All members are identified in the SIG [README](/readme.md), with annotations where they hold an additional role.

+Members fulfilling any Roles in SIG-Security are responsible for understanding and abiding the by the [governance](./) and policies defined in this group.
+This commitment and execution of understanding includes not only commits to the repo, but also to any approvals or direction required by their Role.

+**Write access to the repo**: Where applicable, the following roles define specific areas of the repo or actions on issues where changes require write access.
+In any case, governance is not enforced by [access permissions](github.md), but rather by members who are expected to thoughtfully consider their actions to support the group.

 ## Role of members
 * The primary role of a member is to contribute expertise to the group.
 * To add yourself as a member, submit a Pull Request (PR) adding yourself